hexufo/misc/README.md

 - adafruit: get the latest video titles and links from the adafruit youtube channel.
-- search commandlinefu.com database from the shell using the api.
+- cmdfoo: search commandlinefu.com database from the shell using the api.
 - eevblog: get the latest video titles and links from the eevblog youtube channel.
 - elnmore: get the latest video titles and links from the